VeVarunSharma/VeVarunSharma.github.io/README.md

 I'm quite active in the dev ecosystem for developers & technical founders in groups such as Microsoft, Google Developer Groups, Google for Startups, Deepmind, Vancouver.dev, the League of Innovators, and other organizations speaking on topics around A.I, Dev Tools, Cloud Infrastructure, and technical entrepreneurship around North America.

 After Adauris, I went on to be the Head of Engineering at YGG - Yield Guild Games, the first & largest Web3 crypto Gaming DAO in the world.
-This experience was a big leadership growth period for me as I learned to maanged a team of 20 and other managers.
+This experience was a signifcant period of growth for me leadership wise as I learned to managed a team of 20 and other managers.
 This was also a great experience in diving deep in the world of web3 but realize where my ture passion was (AI & devs).

 Today, I'm at Microsoft as a Solution Engineer on the Cloud & AI team focusing on Dev Tools, working on Github Copilot & Agentic DevOps.

 Outside of work I love to spend my time doing physical activities especially outdoors.
 You can catch me climbing a rock face in Squamish BC, or doing a HIIT workout class.
 I suppose this makes me a typical Vancouverite!

 On being a typical Vancouverite, we love the rain (well, most folks don’t), but as part of my personal and professional ethos, I’m a big believer in learning to dance in the rain - metaphorically speaking.
 I’m an optimist at heart and it’s probably how I’ve gotten through the 0-1 phase startup pain 🙂.
 I always try to find the opportunity in any challenge and the best in people.

 ### Random facts